mlohry/maDGiCart-CH/README.md

 ### Docker build

-For consistent builds, a [Dockerfile for CPU gcc builds](Dockerfile.gcc) and a [Dockerfile for GPU CUDA builds](Dockerfile.cuda) are provided.
+For consistent builds, a [Dockerfile for CPU gcc builds](Dockerfile.gcc) and a [Dockerfile for  CUDA builds](Dockerfile.cuda) are provided.
 The following workflow will build and run maDGiCart-CH in a container.

 One time only (assuming the docker images are cached), build either or both docker images for the CPU or GPU builds: